timschott/timschott.github.io/blog.md

 permalink: /blog/
 ---

-These posts are informal updates regarding current work, reading, projects, etc. It's currently diversifying from its humble beginnings as a landing pad to record progress on my thesis.
+These posts are informal updates regarding current work, reading, projects, etc. It's diversifying from its origin as a landing pad to record progress on my thesis.

 <ul class="listing">
 {% for post in site.posts %}